laallein/origamIM/README.md

 Allein, Liesbeth, and Marie-Francine Moens.
 "OrigamIM: An Ambiguous Dataset of Sentence Interpretations, Implicit Moral Judgments and Reader Impressions."  _Proceedings of the 3rd Workshop on Perspectivist Approaches to NLP @LREC-COLING 2024_ (2024)

+Please cite this paper when using the origamIM dataset.

 ## Data

 The dataset can be found in the `data_folds/fold_1` folder, which contains the train/validation/test splits we suggest for developing computational systems.
 The full dataset can be simply obtained by combining the three splits.
 The splits were sampled by title_id to ensure that there is no overlap in blog posts between the three splits.